juan-esteban-berger/Options_Pricing_AutoML_TensorFlow_XGBoost/README.md

 ## Neural Network Architecture:
 In this project, we experimented with several neural network architectures, vanilla recurrent neural networks (RNN), vanilla long short-term memory networks (LSTM), 2 layer stacked LSTM, a 4 layer stacked LSTM and bidirectional LSTM networks, and gated recurrent unit networks (GRU).
 We used Keras, a high-level neural network API that runs on top of TensorFlow, to implement these architectures.
 Also a decision tree and a gradient booster were also trained with SciKit-Learn and XGBoost respectively.

-For the FNN, we used two hidden layers with 64 neurons each, followed by a final output layer with a sigmoid activation function.
-We used binary cross-entropy as the loss function and the Adam optimizer to minimize the loss.

 In terms of MSE the best Neural Network was the Gated Recurrent Unit.
 The model's architecture consists of a single GRU layer with a variable number of units, defined as a hyperparameter, and an input shape of (20, 6), indicating a sequence of 20 timesteps, each with 6 features.

 The dropout layer is then added to reduce overfitting and improve the generalization of the model.
 The dropout rate is also defined as a hyperparameter with a range from 0.1 to 0.5, in steps of 0.1.